Umar Marvi: Origins

 The story first appears in the text of "Bayan Ul Arifeen", known to the Sindhis as "Karim Jo Risalo" of Shah Abdul Karim of Bulri, the great-great-grandfather of Shah Abdul Latif Bhittai.
 It then appeared in Shah Jo Risalo and forms part of seven popular tragic romances from Sindh, Pakistan.
-The other six tales are Sassui Punnhun, Sohni Mehar, Lilan Chanesar, Noori Jam Tamachi, Sorath Rai Diyach and Momal Rano commonly known as the Seven Queens of Sindh, or the Seven heroines of Shah Abdul Latif Bhittai.
+The other six tales are Sassui Punnhun, Sohni Mehar, Lilan Chanesar, Noori Jam Tamachi, Sorath Rai Diyach and Momal Rano commonly known as the Seven Queens of Sindh, or the Seven heroines of Shah Abdul Latif Bhittai.It also appears in Tarikh-i Tahiri (compiled in 1030 H/1621) and Tuhfat-al-Kiram (1180-81 H/1766-67).
+The story originated probably during the Soomra period (1050-1350 A.D).

 Folklore

 The protagonist of the story is Marvi, a young Khaskheli girl of the Panhwar tribe abducted by the then-ruler of Umerkot, Umar Soomro, who wanted to marry her because of her beauty.
 Upon her refusal, she was imprisoned in the historic Umarkot Fort for several years.
 Because of her courage, Marvi is regarded as a symbol of love for one's soil and homeland.